prashgedam/quizhunt/README.md

 # QuizHunt
 QuizHunt is a quiz website that offers quizzes on programming languages such as C, C++, Java, Linux, and operating systems.
-The website is built using HTML, CSS, Bootstrap, and JavaScript.
+The website is built using HTML, CSS, Bootstrap, and JavaScripts.

 # Features
 1. Quizzes on programming languages and operating systems